Malvern College Hong Kong (MCHK) will open its doors in late August 2018 and ultimately provide 960 places for both primary and secondary pupils.

 Before the opening of the school, MCHK accepts application throughout the school year.

 Yes, we will invite all applicants for assessment or observation session.

 Will you accept a child who does not speak English?

 A minimum level of English is necessary, and this will also depend on other criteria including school reports and parents’ ability to offer English support at home.

 What priority rankings will you have for Admissions?

-We are looking to build a student population with a diverse mix.
+We are looking to build a pupil population with a diverse mix.

-We are open to considering students who may need some support in English in the short term, if their home environment can support their learning of English.
+We are open to considering pupils who may need some support in English in the short term, if their home environment can support their learning of English.